YurajShekhawat/YurajShekhawat/README.md

 # Hello, Visitor! 👋

 I am Yuvraj Shekhawat.
-I have strong media and communication professional with a Bachelor of Technology focused in Electronics and communication and engineering from _Jaipur Engineering College and Research Center, Jaiput_.
+I have strong media and communication professional with a Bachelor of Technology focused in Electronics and communication and engineering from _Jaipur Engineering College and Research Center, Jaipur_.
 I am proficiently skilled in C++ and Java.
 My activities are much beyond my stream of education.

 ### ⚡ One line that describes me best?
 An ambitious person who loves to Push his limits, day dream at nights and sometime codes too.😉😉